Cardinals get by Cubs, avoid sweep

 When the San Francisco Giants lost to the Arizona Diamondbacks on Saturday, the Cardinals officially qualified for the playoffs.

-Center fielder Tommy Pham and left fielder Stephen Piscotty homered as the Cardinals snapped Chicago’s five-game winning streak.
+Center fielder Tommy Pham and left fielder Stephen Piscotty homered as the Cardinals snapped Chicago’s five-game winning streak on Sunday.

 The Cubs pulled to within one when infielder Tommy La Stella drew a bases-loaded walk against reliever Jonathan Broxton in the eighth.

-After Seth Maness replaced Broxton, right fielder Jason Heyward caught shortstop Addison Russell’s fly ball and threw out first baseman Anthony Rizzo at the plate to prevent the tying run.
+After Seth Maness replaced Broxton, Jason Heyward caught shortstop Addison Russell’s fly ball and threw out Anthony Rizzo at the plate to prevent the tying run.

-“This guy’s a great defender,” Matheny said about Heyward.
+“This guy’s a great defender,” Matheny said of Heyward.
 “He comes up throwing, it’s very accurate and has a lot of velocity to it.
 He’s just an all-around very good player.”

-The Cubs were trying for their first sweep of St. Louis since 2010 and are now two games behind the Pittsburgh Pirates, winners at the Los Angeles Dodgers on Sunday, for the first wild card.
+The Cubs were trying for their first sweep of St. Louis since 2010 and are now two games behind the Pittsburgh Pirates, winners at the Los Angeles Dodgers on Sunday, for the first wild card spot.

 Cardinals starter Carlos Martinez (14-7) allowed two runs, struck out six and walked three in 6 2/3 innings.